 HTML5 Scrolling Text: A Note on the marquee Element

-In addition to CSS animations, there’s another way to create scrolling text with pure HTML, with the <marquee> element .
-This tag automatically creates a page region with scrolling text, and you can customize its function with various attributes:
+In addition to CSS animations, you can also create scrolling text with pure HTML using the <marquee> element .
+This tag generates a page region with scrolling text automatically.
+Then, you can customize its function with various attributes:

-However (and that’s a big “however”), the marquee element is deprecated in HTML5 , and we don’t recommend using it for this reason.
+However (and that’s a big “however”), the marquee element is deprecated in HTML5 , and we don’t suggest you use it for this reason.
 If the examples above work in your browser, great!
-But, there’s a chance they won’t in the future.
-So, stick to using the scroll animation CSS method we explained above, as this is compliant with the current CSS3 standards.
+However, there’s a chance they won’t in the future.
+By sticking with the scrolling text animation CSS method we explained above you won’t face any issues, as this complies with the current CSS3 standards.

 Curious to learn more about how HTML and CSS work?
 We've compiled everything marketers need to know about these languages into one free ebook — get it below.